 History of Living Labs at BCIT

-In 2008, the proceedings of the 2006 Canadian Summit on Sustainable Campus Planning and Design was published as a book, and included a description of BCIT’s living lab concept.
+In 2008, the proceedings of the 2006 Canadian Summit on Sustainable Campus Planning and Design was published as a book: Campuses of the 21st Century, and included a description of BCIT’s living lab concept.

 In 2010, BCIT expanded the scope and role of the original Environmental Stewardship and Sustainability Practices Committee and changed its name to something simpler: BCIT Sustainability Committee.
 The Sustainability Committee is co-chaired by the VP Education and the VP Finance and includes representation from a broad spectrum of educational and administrative faculty and staff at all levels within the Institute from line staff up to the Vice President.